FuchsiaOS/FuchsiaOS-docs-zh_CN/reference/fidl/bindings/go-bindings.md

 {% includecode gerrit_repo="fuchsia/fuchsia" gerrit_path="examples/fidl/fuchsia.examples/types.test.fidl" region_tag="consts" %}
 ```

-FIDL generates a type alias for the underyling type (or `uint32` if not
+FIDL generates a type alias for the underlying type (or `uint32` if not
 specified) and constants for each bits member:

 ```golang